rismm/tp/docs/DeveloperGuide.md

 2. A new `Item` object with the given parameters (name, quantity, price, expiry date) is created and returned to `NewCommand`
 3. The `put` method of the `Inventory` class is called to add the newly created item into the inventory
 4. The `newCommandSuccess` method of the `Ui` class is called to notify that `NewCommand` has been successfully executed
-5. The `saveData` method of the `FileManager` class is called to save the new item added onto the hard disk
+5. The `saveData` method of the `ItemStorage` class is called to save the new item added onto the hard disk

 > Note that if the user inputs a name parameter that contains the file delimiter of the save file, the file delimiter in the name will be
 > replaced. e.g. If the file delimiter is determined to be `",,,"`, the item name `"app,,,le` will be renamed to `"app_le"`